 - Click OK, and close System Properties.

-If you continue seeing the error, log in to Windows as an administrator, and enter the following commands into Windows Command Prompt:
+If you continue seeing the error, then log on to Windows as an administrator, and enter the following commands into Windows Command Prompt:

 Net stop vss Net stop swprv regsvr32 ole32.dll regsvr32 vss_ps.dll Vssvc /Register regsvr32 /i swprv.dll regsvr32 /i eventcls.dll regsvr32 es.dll regsvr32 stdprov.dll regsvr32 vssui.dll regsvr32 msxml.dll regsvr32 msxml3.dll regsvr32 msxml4.dll